QL-Win/QuickLook/README.md

 ✅ Native 64-bit application

 ✅ Preview from Open and Save File Dialog
-✅ Easy extended by plguins
+✅ Easy extended by plugins
 ✅ Strict GPL license to keep it free forever

 ## Usage